ameier38/andrewcmeier.com/_posts/2019-12-04-functional-agent.md

                 parallelAgent.Post(work)
             )
 ```

+The typewriter is overly complicated but serves as a good example of
+how the agent settings can affect the process.
+Try changing the parameters
+and see how the typewriter performs!

 ## Summary
 I hope you enjoyed the post!
 We covered how to implement agents in a functional